Nismo-Gtr/Bamazon/README.md

 <h1>How do I order?</h1>
 ------------------------
-<h2>Good question!
+<h2>Good question!</h2>

-To order you must first call our program using "node bamazonCustomer.js" You will then be shown a list of the items that we carry
+<h2>To order you must first call our program using "node bamazonCustomer.js"
+You will then be shown a list of the items that we carry

 ![](./Bamazon-2.png?raw=true)